Approximation in K-theory for Waldhausen Quasicategories: Waldhausen Quasicategories

 The choice of the ``weak equivalences'' as the equivalences also changes the way that classical hypotheses are related to one another.
 For instance, the factorization axiom in a Waldhausen quasicategory is equivalent to the requirement that every map is a cofibration.
-A Waldhausen quasicategory $\calc$ is said to {\it admit factorization} if for any morphism $f$ of $\calc$ there exists a 2-simplex $\sigma$ with boundary As a proof, if $\calc$ admits factorization, and $f$ is any morphism in $\calc$, then $[f]=[w][c]$ in the homotopy category for some equivalence $w$ and some cofibration $c$.
+A Waldhausen quasicategory $\calc$ is said to {\it admit factorization} if for any morphism $f$ of $\calc$ there exists a 2-simplex $\sigma$ with boundary As a proof that factorization is equivalent to all maps being cofibrations, if $\calc$ admits factorization, and $f$ is any morphism in $\calc$, then $[f]=[w][c]$ in the homotopy category for some equivalence $w$ and some cofibration $c$.
 But every equivalence is a cofibration, and $\tau_1(co\calc)$ is naturally a subcategory of $\tau_1\calc$, so $[f]$ is the homotopy class of a cofibration.
 But any map homotopic to a cofibration is a cofibration, so $f$ is a cofibration.
 The converse is clear.

 Every ``weak cofibration'' in a Waldhausen {\it quasi}category is actually a cofibration, so we make no distinction.
 More precisely, in \cite{BlumbergMandellActa} and \cite{BlumbergMandellAbstHomTheory}, Blumberg--Mandell call a morphism $f$ in a {\it classical} Waldhausen category a {\it weak cofibration} if there is a zig-zag of weak equivalences in the arrow category from $f$ to a cofibration.
 If we have a commutative square in a Waldhausen quasicategory $\calc$ (that is a map $\Delta[1] \times \Delta[1] \to \calc$)